Daniel-Nikpayuk/CPPF-CTR/README.md

 Conservatives on the other hand have about 148 years of experience provincially, and have about 54 years of surpluses.
 Provincial Liberals have 100 years in, and have the least number of surpluses: 19.

+The above graph shows this same data in terms of percentages, for example NDP = 31 / 72 ~ 43 %.

 ![from: Canadian Federal and Provincial Comparative Analysis (prov).csv](images/deficit \(prov\).jpg)

 As Toby Sanger has pointed out, looking only at the number of surpluses and deficits is an incomplete picture.